rishabh1801/Tic-Tac-Toe/README.md

 ## 🌟 Features

-✨ **Interactive Gameplay**: A sleek 3x3 grid that responds to players moves.
+✨ **Interactive Gameplay**: A sleek 3x3 grid that responds to player moves.
 ✨ **Two-Player Mode**: Take turns and challenge your opponent.
 ✨ **Real-Time Feedback**: Visual indicators highlight the current player's move.
 ✨ **Win Detection**: Automatically announces the winner with a satisfying visual effect.